-This shop has been compensated by Collective Bias, Inc. and its advertiser.
-All opinions are mine alone. #GerberPureWater #CollectiveBias
+This post was originally sponsored by Collective Bias, Inc. and its advertiser.
+All opinions are mine alone.

 As a new mom of two, I strive to keep both of my kids as safe and healthy as possible.
 For my toddler, that means keeping him from climbing the walls.
 For my infant, that means making sure her formula and bottles are clean and safe.